WendellAdriel/laravel-lift/README.md

 }
 ```

-#### CreatedRules
+#### CreateRules

 > ⚠️ **The rules will be validated only when you create your model**

-The `CreatedRules` attribute works the same way as the `Rules` attribute, but the rules will be validated only when you
+The `CreateRules` attribute works the same way as the `Rules` attribute, but the rules will be validated only when you
 create your model.

 In the example below the `name` property will be validated with the set rules for both when creating and updating the model.